telerik/blazor-docs/components/filemanager/data-binding/overview.md

 | `DirectoriesField`| `"Directories"`
 | `EntriesField`| `"Entries"`

->important Do not use `ParentId` with hierarhical data.
+>important Do not use `ParentId` with hierarchical data.
 This will confuse the FileManager that it is bound to flat data and the component may not render any items.
 If the model must have a `ParentId` property, set `ParentIdField` to a non-existent property.

 ## Next Steps